The Founding Principle

 hen news breaks in Vancouver, the story gets handed off — from instant witness posts to X and Reddit threads, humans who are bored or want to be famous, other major news outlets, then into aggregator feeds and broadcast panels — and at every step, something gets lost, softened, sensationalized, or simply wrong.
 By the time a headline lands, the truth is often skewed and not what actually happened. realvancouver.news exists because you or us were there.
 We know the story.
 That changes everything.

 "The narrative doesn't belong to whoever publishes fastest.
-It belongs to whoever was there."
+It belongs to whoever was there and has the facts."

 The realvancouver.news editorial standard